david-drew/OpenVINO-Samples/UX_Samples_Guide.md

     2. When ready, find the download icon at the right, in the top squeezenet model bar.
     3. Select Download.
 This will drop a tar.gz archive in your default downloads directly (~/Downloads).
     4. `cd ~/Downloads`
+    5. `mkdir squeezenet`
+    6.  `mv squeeze*gz squeezenet`
+    7. `cd squeezenet`
-    5. `tar zxvf ~/Downloads/squeezenet1.1.tar.gz`
+    8. `tar zxvf squeezenet1.1.tar.gz`
-    6. `cd squeezenet1.1`

 6. The `squeezenet1.1.labels` file contains the classes that ImageNet uses.
-This file is included so that the inference results show text instead of classification numbers.
+This file is included so that the inference results show text as well as classification percentages.
 Copy `squeezenet1.1.labels` to your optimized model location:

     `cp ~/openvino_models/ir/FP32/classification/squeezenet/1.1/caffe/squeezenet1.1.labels .`

 7. Copy a sample image to the release directory.
 You will use this with your optimized model:

+    `cd  ~/inference_engine_samples_build/intel64/Release`

     `sudo cp /opt/intel/openvino/deployment_tools/demo/car.png  .`

 8. Once your setup is complete, you're ready to run a sample application:

-    `cd  ~/inference_engine_samples_build/intel64/Release`

     `./classification_sample_async -i car.png -m ~/Downloads/squeezenet1.1/squeezenet1.1.xml -d CPU`